Jerôme Duquesnoy (II): Return to Flanders

 Instead of returning to Rome, Jerôme travelled on to his hometown Brussels where he soon received many commissions.
 He claimed the chests with art designs and models that had belonged to his brother and that had been sent on to Brussels.

-In 1644 he completed a sculpture of Saint Thomas destined for the Cathedral of Saint Michael and Saint Gudula in Brussels and paid for by the Council of Brabant.
+In 1644 he completed a sculpture of Saint Thomas destined for the Church of St. Michael and St. Gudula (now Brussels' cathedral) and paid for by the Council of Brabant.
 He also became an assistant of the court architect and painter Jacob Franquart.
-In 1646 he drew the design for the Our Blessed Lady chapel in the Cathedral of Saint Michael and Saint Gudula and directed its construction.
+In 1646 he drew the design for the Chapel of Our Lady of Deliverance in the Church of St. Michael and St. Gudula and directed its construction.

-Duquesnoy completed an additional three sculptures of apostles for the Cathedral of Saint Michael and Saint Gudula in 1646.
+Duquesnoy completed an additional three sculptures of apostles for the Church of St. Michael and St. Gudula in 1646.
 He also made the images of the apostles Philip and Matthew for the Chapel Church in Brussels.
 When Jacob Franquart died in 1651, Duquesnoy succeeded to his position at the Brussels court as "architecte, statuaire et sculpteur de la Cour" (Court architect, statue maker and sculptor).
 In that capacity Duquesnoy completed several portraits of Archduke Leopold Wilhelm of Austria, then governor of the Spanish Netherlands (now in the Kunsthistorisches Museum, Vienna).

 He received the commission for the tomb monument of Bishop Antonius Triest to be placed in the choir of the Saint Bavo Cathedral in Ghent.
 He also received a commission from the family Thurn und Taxis for a marble statue of Saint Ursula to be placed in the Saint Ursula Chapel in the Sablon Church in Brussels.

 In 1654 Duquesnoy was living in Ghent to complete the tomb monument of Antonius Triest.
 He was arrested for sexually abusing two boys of respectively 8 and 11 years old and tried for sodomy.
 Appeals by his friends to the court in Brussels to transfer jurisdiction over the case from the local court in Ghent to the Royal Magistrate in Brussels were unsuccessful.
 He was sentenced to strangulation at the stake, followed by burning at the Koornmarkt, a public square in Ghent.
 The sentence was carried out on 28 September 1654.
 The tomb of Triest was left to be completed by others.